 If you're wondering how to find the reciprocal, we're here to help with this easy-to-use reciprocal calculator.

-As you're interested in reciprocals, we suspect that fraction calculators may be interesting to you as well.
+As you're interested in reciprocals, we suspect that fraction calculators may also be interesting to you.
 So why not check out our other tools!

-- Decimal to fractions calculator — Converts any decimal to a fraction in an instant.
+- Decimal to fractions calculator — Converts any decimal to a fraction instantly.

 - Adding fractions calculator — Useful to determine the sum of up to five fractions.

-- Equivalent fractions calculator — Finds a list of fractions equivalent to your fraction.
+- Equivalent fractions calculator — Finds a list of fractions equivalent to the one you provided.
 Also, you can check there if two fractions are equivalent or not.

 What is a reciprocal?